 Self-confidence, presentation skills, teamwork

-12. Team survival challenge
+11. Team survival challenge

 What would happen if your class went out on a pleasure cruise only to end up being lost at sea?
 Who would take charge?
 What materials would be essential for survival?
 If you ever saw an episode of the TV series Lost, you know that making these decisions as a group can get ugly fast.
-This activity is a great lesson in group decision-making, as students will undoubtedly have different ideas about what materials to add to a limited list in a limited amount of time.
+The Lost at Sea activity is a great lesson in group decision-making, as students will undoubtedly have different ideas about what materials to add to a limited list in a limited amount of time.

 Skills they’ll practice: